What Does Post-COVID Amenity Management Look Like in 2021?

 As we start to see some light at the end of this virus tunnel, the state of amenity management is bound to change again.
 But will amenities go back to a completely normal pre-covid state?
 We think yes...and no. One of the shifts in the industry was the merging of technology and amenities.

-In May 2020, we were first-to-market with a reservation system specifically designed for reopening amenities in the multifamily industry.
+In May 2020, we were first-to-market with an amenity reservation system specifically designed for reopening amenities in the multifamily industry.
 Our team worked extremely hard at designing, building, demoing, and onboarding Amenity Boss to several hundred communities within a two-month period.

 It was also the beginning of a very difficult time for many people, so we’re incredibly thankful for the management companies that trusted us with helping them reopen their amenities safely and fairly.